glmdgrielson/words/atlas-etcetera.md

   are ..._distinctive_, and often not in the good way.
 In the "we lost an entire country because everybody assumed its location was so obvious as to never bother writing it _down_" way.
+- A lot of Earth culture has not survived.
+The ship is loaded with plenty of documents, but they are scattered and seen by very few if any of its people.
+  As such, the ship's various sectors have evolved its own cultures, descended from its earliest generations passed down to the later ones.
+The one document that every sector has access to is a list of guidelines the Atlas's creators had created for ensuring there would still be a human race when the ship landed.
+The most important of these rules is "take care to have offspring, so we may have a future".
+The various sectors have interpreted this instruction in various and interesting ways.

 # _Atlas_ setting questions